marciovmartins/futsite-modular-monolith/README.md

 Started in September 2022, the project has the goal to study and apply different technics to create a good modular monolith.
 This is a project of a client that I had from 2005 to 2011 and the company does not exist anymore and I use their use cases to study new development approach.
+It is a Management Tool for Soccer Matches.

 Created the first [ADR](https://adr.github.io/) to define [the architecture decisions](/doc/architecture/decisions), setup Spring Boot and the gitlab pipeline pointing to my personal kubernetes cluster with 3 raspberry pi.